Polygram detects facial reactions to shared photos

 Tech is back to mess with stuff in ‘Black Mirror’ Season 4 teaser

-What if you could see if your Instagrams made people happy, surprised, or disgusted?
-That’s just one of the innovative features of new photo sharing social network Polygram.
+What if you could see if your Instagrams made people happy, surprised or disgusted?
+That’s just one of the innovative features of new photo-sharing social network Polygram.
 Using facial detection, Polygram gives you analytics about the emotional reactions people have to the photos you post.

-Polygram also has augmented reality makeup to that let’s you look more attractive instead of just silly like with masks in other apps.
-Plus it’s developed a smart method of preventing screenshots where you can cover your photos like a fogged-up window, and people may only wipe clean a portion of the screen at a time.
+Polygram also has augmented reality makeup that lets you look more attractive instead of just silly like with masks in other apps.
+Plus, it’s developed a smart method of preventing screenshots where you can cover your photos like a fogged-up window, and people may only wipe clean a portion of the screen at a time.

 After raising $2.1 million in seed funding, today Polygram launches its iOS app with dreams of usurping Instagram and Snapchat.